Nýsta ek niður – Hávamál vísa 138 and on. Nýsta is the past tense of the verb nýsa, to nose, spy, peep by curiosity. Ek is I, niður is down.

 Nothing is more natural to mind – once we learn how to lure mind to take a 180° U-turn from relative thinking into its own nature: pure bliss.

-Human mind is a marvelous phenomenon.
+Human mind is a marvellous phenomenon.
 Can communicate with our brain, and contact Being, the un-manifest, pure knowledge.
 This contact with Being is pure bliss.

 The senses are working full time – according to working hours’ agreement, though – to bring happiness to the insatiable mind.